Our Approach

 Indigenous Relations

-Tacora recognizes the diversity of Indigenous Peoples who live where we work and operate.
-We value and cultivate our relationship.
-We engage directly with Indigenous communities to foster meaningful and mutually beneficial relationships, and seek to ensure our operations are respectful to Indigenous rights, cultural beliefs, and aspirations.
+Tacora recognizes the rich diversity of Indigenous Peoples who live in the region where we operate.
+We engage directly with Indigenous communities to foster meaningful and mutually beneficial relationships and seek to ensure our operations are respectful to Indigenous rights, cultural beliefs, and aspirations.
+We are committed to consulting with the five Indigenous Groups that claim traditional rights in Labrador West: Innu Nation of Labrador, Naskapi Nation of Kawawachikamach, Innu Nation of Matimekush-Lac John, Innu Nation of Takuaikan Uashat Mak Mani-Utenam, and NunatuKavut Community Council.